bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/l/LoadBearingCapacity_2RBEe0qSKHuO00025QrE$V/Documentation.md

-Maximum load bearing capacity is the maximum load that can be applied to the ground (e.g. : applied to the floor for a storey).
+Maximum load bearing capacity of the floor structure throughtout the storey as designed.